chanced/classy-store/README.md

 `@mutator` is a wrapper around your method which executes `store.broadcast` after your method is finished altering the store's state.

-- If your method returns a `Promise`, `broadcast` is called immediately and when the promise is resolved or rejected.
+- If your method returns a `Promise`, `broadcast` is called immediately and again when the promise is resolved or rejected.
 - If a `Promise` is returned, `executing[methodName]` is set to `Execution.Running`.
 - If the `Promise` resolves successfully, `executing[methodName]` is set to `Execution.Resolved`.
 - If the `Promise` is rejected, `executing[methodName]` is set to  `Execution.Rejected`